nutanix-japan/nai-llm/docs/airgap_nkp_catalog_nai/airgap_nkp_catalog_nai_deploy.md

         * **Unified Endpoints** - multiple endpoints for HA and token-based rate limiting
         * **Providers** - Add remote endpoints from providers to utilize their models in Nutanix Enterprise AI workloads.
+        * **NAI Profiles** - Customise NAI deployment by choosing profiles to match concurrency requirements of the environment

 !!! info